Can you spot the information security risks in your office?

 1. Employee smart phones

 A double-edged sword, smart phones allow us the freedom to take our work anywhere, but with an information security risk of their own.
 Always ensure your work smart phone is password protected, and never share this with anyone.
 Beware of open Wifi networks on trains, buses or at restaurants and hotels in which hackers may be able to gain access to emails and files.
-It’s good practice to encrypt sensitive files, and always remember to keep your phone safe!
+It’s good practice to encrypt sensitive files, password protect your phone and always remember to keep it safe!

 2. Wearable fitness devices